 Overview

 Tizen WASM Player is a Samsung TV extension API which grants a WebAssembly application low level access to a Platform's media player.
-WASM Player operates on Elementary Stream Packet level, accepting encoded packets that are decoded and rendered by the TV multimedia pipeline.
-Depending on operation mode, it is fit to be used either as a video on-demand player (normal latency mode, suitable for adaptive streaming scenarios) or as a streaming player (low latency mode).
+WASM Player operates on Elementary Media Stream Packet level, accepting encoded packets (audio/video frames) that are decoded and rendered by the TV multimedia pipeline.
+Depending on operation mode, WASM Player is fit to be used as a video on-demand player (normal Latency Mode, suitable for adaptive streaming scenarios), as a streaming player (low Latency Mode) or as a game streaming player (ultra low Latency Mode).

 This article describes both modes in detail and describes all API components required to use WASM Player in a WebAssembly App.